Safe-DS/DSL/docs/DSL/tutorial/common/README.md

 # Common Parts of Workflow Language and Stub Language

-Several parts of the Simple-ML DSL are shared between the [workflow lanugage][workflow-language] and the [stub language][stub-language].
+Several parts of the Safe-DS DSL are shared between the [workflow lanugage][workflow-language] and the [stub language][stub-language].
 Here is the list:

 * [Packages][packages] help avoid conflicts that could arise if two declarations have the same name.
 * [Imports][imports] make declarations in other packages accessible.